The one with STORMAGEDDON, DARK LORD OF ALL.

 - Darkest Hour: The Doctor is forced to watch helplessly as Craig, struggling and screaming for help, is sealed into a Cyberman suit, with his face going calm as his emotions are deleted right before the mask closes... and then he hears Alfie crying over the monitor.

-- Deathbringer the Adorable: Meet Craig's son: Stormageddon, Dark Lord of All.
+- Deathbringer the Adorable: Meet Craig's infant son: Stormageddon, Dark Lord of All.
 Also known as Alfie.

-- An interesting example with Craig's girlfriend Sophie.
-Sure, she wasn't in the whole episode of "The Lodger", but she was at least a major plot point.
-This time, she just appears at the beginning to hand off Alfie to Craig and re-appear at the end in time for her son's first word.
+- Demoted to Extra: An interesting example with Craig's girlfriend Sophie.
+Sure, she wasn't in all of "The Lodger", but she was at least a major plot point.
+This time, she just appears at the beginning to hand off Alfie to Craig and reappears at the end in time for her son's first word.

 - Elaborate Underground Base: The buried Cybership.

 - Fake-Out Make-Out: The Doctor tries one with Craig.
 Craig dodges.
-Subverted, though, in that the one the Doctor was trying to fake out was Craig, to keep him from looking around.
+In a inverted twist, the one the Doctor was trying to fake out was Craig, to keep him from looking around.

 - Fluffy the Terrible: The Doctor calls the reprogrammed Cybermat "Bitey".